aloytag/electrical-grid-simulator/README.md

 </p>
 </br></br>

 Some nodes provide widgets that work as shortcuts for some of their main features.
-For example, a symmetric load node has three widgets (as shown above) to set the real and reactive demands, and a scale factor.
+For example, a symmetric load node has three widgets (as shown above) to set the real and reactive power demands, and a scale factor.
 However, all the node parameters are accessed from a dialog after double clicking on the node, as shown below.
 Additionally, the node name can be modified after double clicking on it.

 ![Node dialog](img/2_Dialogs.png)
 <p align = "center">